roob-p/SkipUacTaskCreator/README.md

 </br>

-If you enjoy SkipUacTaskCreator, you can buy me a coffee.
+If you enjoy `SkipUacTaskCreator`, you can buy me a coffee.
 It will be appreciated ;)

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/E1E214R1KB)